goreleaser/goreleaser/docs/122-scoop.md

 ---

-After releasing to GitHub, GoReleaser can generate and publish a _Scoop App Manifest_ recipe into a repository that you have access to.
+After releasing to GitHub, GoReleaser can generate and publish a _Scoop App Manifest_ into a repository that you have access to.

-The `scoop` section specifies how the formula should be created.
+The `scoop` section specifies how the manifest should be created.
 You can check the [Scoop documentation](https://github.com/lukesampson/scoop/wiki) for more details.